-For building, Ghostscript requires at least Visual Studio .NET 2003, and we recommend at least Visual Studio 2005 (required for 64 bit Windows support).
+For building, Ghostscript requires at least Visual Studio .NET 2003, and we recommend at least Visual Studio 2019.
+It can probably be made to work with earlier versions, though at least VS2005 will be required for 64 bit Windows support.